Theodor Ahrenberg: The second collection

 Ahrenberg's second collection comprised mainly works by artists who were guests at the Le Rocher atelier.
 These were primarily friends and included Sam Francis, Christo, Lucio Fontana, Jean Tinguely, Niki de Saint Phalle, Arman, Robert Rauschenberg, Mark Tobey, Enrico Baj, Yaacov Agam and Heinrich Richter.
 The character of the second collection stands in stark contrast to that of the first, which had provided an overview of modernism through Ahrenberg's choices.
 In art critic Folke Edward's words the new collection “showed a playful, experimental and personal character; it is a subjective and spontaneous, not shaped by a desire to present an objective or qualitative overview.”
 In time Ahrenberg's second collection grew to encompass around 6,000 objects, among them curiosities and experimental works such as the ceramics (including plates, bowls, piggy banks and ashtrays) and wine labels – all idiosyncratically and often whimsically decorated by artists visiting Le Rocher, including Albert Chubac, Lars Gynning, Gérard “Imof” Imhof, Julio Zapata, Roberto Crippa and Ricci Riggenbach.

 After Theodor Ahrenberg's death in 1989, Ulla Ahrenberg has continued her role as custodian and archivist of the collection.
-Their son Staffan Ahrenberg, a successful Hollywood producer and entrepreneur, continues his father's collecting tradition; his own collection includes contemporary American and European art, such as that of Richard Serra, Robert Longo, Wolfgang Tillmans, Cildo Meireles, Jenny Holzer, Martin Kippenberger and Adrián Villar Rojas.
+Their son Staffan Ahrenberg, a Hollywood producer and entrepreneur, is also an art collector; his own collection includes contemporary American and European art, such as that of Richard Serra, Robert Longo, Wolfgang Tillmans, Cildo Meireles, Jenny Holzer, Martin Kippenberger and Adrián Villar Rojas.
 In October 2012 Staffan Ahrenberg relaunched the renowned French art and literature journal Cahiers d'art.

 In September 2018 the first comprehensive monograph of Theodor Ahrenberg's life and collections was published in English as Living with Picasso, Matisse and Christo: Theodor Ahrenberg and His Collections by Thames & Hudson, London; and in Swedish as Ett liv med Matisse, Picasso och Christo – Theodor Ahrenberg och hans samlingar by Arvinius + Orfeus Publishing, Stockholm.